 - D = Payment default on financial commitments.

-Both investment grade and non-investment grade bonds rated AAA through CCC can be modified with a plus (+) or minus (-) sign to indicate the relative ranking within its category.
-For example, AAA+ is considered the highest quality investment grade bond while BBB- is considered the lowest quality investment grade bond.
+Both investment-grade and non-investment-grade bonds rated AAA through CCC can be modified with a plus (+) or minus (-) sign to indicate the relative ranking within its category.
+For example, AAA+ is considered the highest quality investment-grade bond while BBB- is considered the lowest quality investment-grade bond.
 Meanwhile, BB+ is considered the highest quality speculative, or junk, bond, while CCC- is considered the lowest quality speculative, or junk, bond.

 A primary rule of conservative investing is never acquiring something you don’t fully understand.
-There are plenty of high-grade, investment quality bonds available (the bond market is significantly larger than the stock market in terms of aggregate value) so there’s no excuse to make things more complicated than they need to be.
+There are plenty of high-grade, investment-quality bonds available (the bond market is significantly larger than the stock market in terms of aggregate value) so there’s no excuse to make things more complicated than they need to be.

 These bond ratings are an excellent predictor of bond credit risk.
-It is relatively rare for an investment grade bond to fall into junk bond status (when this happens, the bond is referred to as a “fallen angel”).
+It is relatively rare for an investment-grade bond to fall into junk bond status.
+(When this happens, the bond is referred to as a “fallen angel.”)
 As long as you have a strict policy of selling bonds that fall below your minimum acceptable rating requirement, even if it means triggering a capital loss, you can largely avoid the sorts of horrific experiences you see for people who buy things like penny stocks.

-In the depth of the Great Recession in 2009, fueled by the sub-prime and real estate bubbles popping, Wall Street was imploding, Main Street was shedding jobs, and the economy was in a downward spiral.
-That year, only 0.32% of all investment-grade bonds defaulted.
+In the depth of the Great Recession in 2009, fueled by the subprime and real estate bubbles popping, Wall Street was imploding, Main Street was shedding jobs, and the economy was in a downward spiral.
+That year, only 0.33% of all investment-grade bonds defaulted.
 For the worst catastrophe since the Great Depression, that’s phenomenal.

-In 2001, with the national economy sent into a recession following the attacks in New York, Pennsylvania, and Washington, D.C., 0.23% of investment grade bonds defaulted compared to 9.77% of non-investment grade bonds.
+In 2001, with the national economy sent into a recession following the attacks in New York, Pennsylvania, and Washington, D.C., 0.23% of investment-grade bonds defaulted compared to 9.90% of non-investment-grade bonds.

-The recession and aftermath of the S&L crisis in the United States sent defaults on investment grade bonds to 0.14% and non-investment grade bonds to 11.05%.
+The recession and aftermath of the S&L crisis in the United States sent defaults on investment-grade bonds to 0.14% and non-investment-grade bonds to 11.05%.
 The differential between those two numbers is incredible.

-Given the rather stark performance gap between investment grade bonds and non-investment grade bonds, why do investors keep getting tempted to acquire risky fixed income holdings?
-They see double-digit interest rate promises and get lulled into a false sense of security by years like 1983 when the default rate on investment grade bonds stood at 0.76% and a mere 2.93% on junk bonds.
+Given the rather stark performance gap between investment-grade bonds and non-investment-grade bonds, why do investors keep getting tempted to acquire risky fixed income holdings?
+They see double-digit interest rate promises and get lulled into a false sense of security by years like 1983, when the default rate on non-investment-grade bonds stood at a mere 2.98%.
 When the economy is doing well, there is a natural human tendency to extrapolate that into the future and assume it is always going to be doing well.